10+ Vegan Cereals To Start Your Day Right

 In order to have enough energy throughout the day, making sure you get a nutritional breakfast is crucial.
 As vegans, we are often limited with our breakfast choices.
 With traditional breakfast meals such as the full English, bacon sandwiches and cheese toasties off the menu, deciding what to eat can sometimes be tricky.

 Even everyday cereals have to be avoided as they often contain gelatin, honey, and artificial colors.
 With so many breakfast items excluded from the menu, breakfast can often be a repetitive meal with few choices.

-Before we dive into our vegan cereal list, we first need to answer an important question:
+Before we dive into our list, we first need to answer an important question:

-When you think of breakfast cereals, you probably think of cereals full of sugar, artificial coloring, e numbers and honey.
+When you think of breakfast, you probably think of snacks full of sugar, artificial coloring, e numbers and honey.
 Although there are hundreds of cereal brands out there that do contain plenty of artificial sweeteners and coloring, there are also many natural brands that don’t.

 So can vegans eat cereal?
 Of course, they can!
-We just have to make sure we know what’s inside our cereal before we eat it.
+We just have to make sure we know what we’re eating, before we eat it.
 To give you an idea of what to look out for when searching for vegan cereals, here are some of the top ingredients to avoid.